 'Desert Bus for Hope' is a charity project where a group of gamers play Desert Bus: the more donations they get, the longer they play.
 It always brings in a lot of money, because gamers love to see other gamers suffer.

 Non-video game example: Ninja Warrior.
 Hopping around obstacles of varying difficulty within a time limit is harder than it looks, especially since only three people beat the obstacle course.
-(And none of them have repeated their victories as of yet.)
+(And only one has repeated his victory)

 To be specific, there has been 25 Ninja Warrior tournaments held, each with 100 contestants.
 So 3 out of 2,500 people have passed it...a whopping 0.12% success rate.